How to Choose the Best Electric Rice Cooker

 - Non-stick removable bowl

-- Cook up delicious batches of rice with the generous 1.8L capacity rice cooker from VonShef – with the large capacity pot, cook up to 8 cups of rice at once - ideal for family dining, batch cooking and meal prepping
+- FEED ALL THE FAMILY - Make delicious batches of rice with the generous 1.8L capacity rice cooker from VonShef – with the large capacity pot, cook up to 8 cups of rice at once – ideal for all occasions, from family dining to batch cooking and meal prepping.

-- Perfect for cooking all types of rice - including Arborio, jasmine, white, basmati, long grain, as well as quinoa, pasta & cous cous
+- MULTIFUNCTIONAL - Perfect for cooking all types of rice – Including Arborio, jasmine, white, basmati, long grain, as well as quinoa, pasta & cous cous